WestPeakResearch/WestPeakWebsite/src/content/Team/Ellen-You/index.md

 position: "Vice President Internal"
 management: "True"
 research: []
-headshot: ellen.jpg
+headshot: Ellen_You_V2.jpg
 ---

 Ellen is a third-year student studying finance.
-This past summer, Ellen completed a Sales & Trading internship at Scotiabank on the Commodity Derivatives team.
-She joined WestPeak in her first-year and loved the club so much that she decided to come back for her third year!
+This upcoming summer, Ellen will be joining National Bank Financial in Toronto as an Investment Banking Summer Analyst.

-In her free time, Ellen enjoys running, boxing, and weightlifting.
+In her free time, Ellen loves to run, listen to music and go to the gym.